3605 Long Beach Blvd., Suite 100

 The researchers concluded that therapeutic massage is safe and may have benefits for treating chronic neck pain, at least in the short term.
 They recommended studies to determine optimal massage treatment, as well as larger, more comprehensive studies to follow patients for at least 1 year.

 IMPORTANT: The information on this website is NOT intended to substitute for the expertise and advice of a qualified healthcare professional.
 We encourage you to discuss any decisions about treatment or care with a qualified healthcare professional.
+The mention of any product, service, or therapy is NOT an endorsement.
+Neither the author nor the publisher shall be responsible for any damage or harm caused by the improper use of information in this website. |

 Any diagnostic or treatment options presented herein are for general informational purposes and may NOT necessarily represent tests or treatments that your healthcare professional performs, provides, or would recommend.
 The information is simply provided for educational purposes and in a good faith effort to help patients make a more informed decision about their healthcare.
+Furthermore, any tests or treatments presented herein may NOT be comprehensive with regard to all the diagnostic or therapeutic options that may be available for any given medical condition or disease.
+Accordingly, you should always discuss any decisions about treatment or care with a qualified healthcare professional. |

 This website may feature actors, models, or artistic representations.
 The actors and models may NOT have actually used or provided any product or service described or promoted in this website.
 These actors and models may be identified with the notification: "Model" or "Model – not actual patient".
 If actual patients are featured, they may be identified with the notification: "Actual subject", "Real subject", and/or "Before vs. After".
+Artistic renderings of any medical condition, disease, or treatment in this website are for illustrative purposes only and may NOT be a realistic depiction of actual medical conditions, diseases, patients, or treatments.
+Actual outcomes of any medical condition or actual results achieved by any treatment may be significantly different due to variations in the delivery of healthcare and the individual circumstances of each patient. |

-"Study Finds Benefits of Therapeutic Massage for Chronic Neck Pain"
+"Study Finds Benefits of Therapeutic Massage for Chronic Neck Pain" |